moonshot-partners/ember-favorites/README.md

 ## Forms and validations

 - [ember-changeset](https://github.com/poteto/ember-changeset) - It represents a set of valid changes to be applied onto any Object.
-- [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations/) - ember-changeset-validations is a companion validation library to ember-changeset.
+- [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations/) - Is a companion validation library to ember-changeset.
 - [ember-power-select](https://ember-power-select.com/) - Powerful and customizable select component for ember

 ## Localization